michaelnisi/ola/README.md

 # Ola - check reachability of host

-The **Ola** [Swift](https://swift.org/) module monitors reachability of a named host.
-It applies a callback when the reachability of the host changes. **Ola** is a simple Swift wrapper around some of Apple’s [System Configuration](https://developer.apple.com/reference/SystemConfiguration) APIs, making them easier to use.
+The **Ola** [Swift](https://swift.org/) module lets you check the reachability of a named host.
+You can set a callback to run when the reachability of the host has changed. **Ola** is a simple Swift wrapper around some of Apple’s [System Configuration](https://developer.apple.com/reference/SystemConfiguration) APIs, making them easier to use.

 ## Example